 Most people don't realize how much we can affect behavior of people by the way we maintain landscaping, parks or grounds.
 Design elements and plant selection can affect behavior too, but will share just one story to prove this point.

-At one point, another greenskeeper and myself began working for one of Portland's munipal golf courses: Eastmoreland Golf Course.
-I came from Columbia Edgewater Country Club, and the other man from Tualatin Country Club.
+Years ago, I worked at several golf courses including some country clubs.
+At one point, another greenskeeper and myself began working for a Portland munipal course: Eastmoreland Golf Course.
+I came from Columbia Edgewater Country Club and the other man from Tualatin Country Club.

-So what else changed?
+So what else changed beside just looking nice?

 Even the way we dress can alter the events in of a day.

-Close to that point in time, I was downtown Portland, and had an extra hour before an appointment.
-Wearing slacks, brown leather shoes and a nice shirt, I stepped into a business that sells appliances to restaurants.
+Years ago, I recall being in a Goodwill second-hand store looking for spare table game pieces, and wearing grubby work clothes after a full day pruning.
+Before saying no restroom was available, the employee looked at me head to foot.
+Close to that point in time, I was downtown Portland and had an extra hour before an appointment.
+Wearing slacks, leather shoes and a nice shirt, I stepped into a business that sells appliances.
 Then asked where I could get a snack or lunch nearby.
 Their first recommendation was an expensive French restaurant, even though there was a dozen more affordable places in-between.

 Some of these days are never forgotten.

 I edited this page again March, 2016, after posting a page about human impact and activity in a coast redwood grove.
 In that situation, I believe signs will be the best solution because the same maintenance strategy really isn't an option.
 But it reminded me of this page, first written back in 2011, about the 1980s experience.